 White Oak Treehouse

 White Oak Treehouse is suspended from white oak and hickory trees on a hillside overlooking the Mohican Valley and is accessed from the hillside by a beautiful bridge.
-The treehouse has a hand crafted cedar double door entrance, kitchenette, living room, bathroom, first floor bedroom (1 queen bed), upstairs loft (2 queen beds), and outdoor shower.
+The treehouse has a hand crafted cedar double door entrance, kitchenette, bathroom, first floor bedroom (1 queen bed), upstairs loft (2 queen beds), and outdoor shower.

 The kitchen cabinets are constructed out of reused, 100 year old barn wood.
 A magnificent 3 sided wrap around porch provides views of the Mohican Valley.
 This treehouse is truly spectacular.

 Please call for more information and to book - 740-599-9030